danieloskarsson/jsond/README.md

 ## Arrays

-A JSOND array MUST define a sequence of values in such way that all corresponding JSON array values are defined by at least one of the values in the JSOND array.
+A JSOND array defines zero or more values.
+All values in a JSON array MUST be defined by at least one of the values in the corresponding JSOND array.

 	value = array                            ; e.g. [ "boolean", "string" ]